Substantial Battery Charge in Wisconsin

 - Bone fractures and broken noses

-- Tooth losses and fractures
+- Tooth loss or fractures

 - Burns

-- Public officers
+- Public Officers

-- Judges
+- Judges and Jurors

-- Probation and Parol agents; and
+- Probation and Parole Agents

 - Firefighters and Commission Wardens